IoT Security – What is It and How Does It Protect Your IoT Devices

 Besides using some of these time-tested attack tactics thought obsolete by modern IT-based malware prevention, peer-to-peer command-and-control (C2) communication and self-propagating IoT malware worms are two new attack tactics emerging on the IoT security horizon.
 IoT worms are, in fact, becoming more common than IoT botnets.
 Both tactics target decades-old legacy OT protocols to disrupt critical business operations in the enterprise.

 IoT security must protect devices and the networks they are connected to from the ever-widening spectrum of IoT security issues.
-View this infographic to get straight facts on the State of Enterprise IoT Security in 2020.
+View this IoT security infographic to learn about the 8 stages of the IoT attack lifecycle or visit our IoT security product webpage to learn about our approach towards securing the internet of things.

 1,2,3 2020 Unit 42 IoT Threat Report, Palo Alto Networks, March 2020, https://start.paloaltonetworks.com/unit-42-iot-threat-report.